bnfour/md-mods/readme.md

 To revert to the default display, just remove the entry from the overrides file, ot the file itself.

-If `song_info_override.json` does not contain valid JSON in expected format, it might get deleted.
+If `song_info_override.json` does not contain valid JSON in expected format, a warning will be displayed at startup.
+The file will get overwritten by mod if it encounters a song it doesn't have data for — it will be stored in the file.

 </details>